Biofeedback Therapy in Scottsdale, AZ

 Nature of the Condition

 Chronic or complex conditions may require more sessions compared to milder or acute issues.
-Conditions like chronic pain, anxiety disorders, or migraine headaches might involve a more extended treatment plan.
+But conditions like chronic pain, anxiety disorders, or migraine headaches might involve a more extended treatment plan.

 Individual Response